Matt Bowman

-Matthew Chou Bowman (born May 31, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Cincinnati Reds, New York Yankees, Minnesota Twins, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.
+Matthew Chou Bowman (born May 31, 1991) is an American professional baseball pitcher in the Minnesota Twins organization.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Cincinnati Reds, New York Yankees, the Twins, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.

 High school and college

 While growing up in Chevy Chase, Maryland, Bowman attended St. Albans School in Washington, D.C.
 As a senior he was All-Met Player of the Year and All-Conference as a shortstop and right-handed pitcher, and had a 0.70 ERA as a pitcher and a .419 average as a batter.

 He played college baseball for the Princeton Tigers at Princeton University from 2010 to 2012.
 He was both a pitcher and shortstop for the Tigers.
 He had a low-90s fastball that ran as high as 95 mph, a hard slider, a curveball, and a changeup.
 He was second-team all-Ivy League at shortstop as a sophomore.
 In 2012, as a junior, he went 4–2 with a 4.66 ERA in nine starts along with batting .308 with one home run in 33 games.
-During the summers in college, he pitched for the Bethesda Big Train.
+During the summers in college, he played shortstop for the Bethesda Big Train.